mahdiwf/loan-prediction/README.md

 To answer the questions/hypothesis asked in the assignment:
 Partial dependence plots show how each variable or predictor affects the model's predictions.
 1) The higher the installment, the more likely the customer will not pay.
-It seems to make sense, but we could analyze the data deeper by comparing the installment with the income.
-We will have a better context.
+It seems to make sense, but we could analyze the data deeper by comparing the installment with the income, so that we will have a better context.
 2) The join applications seem more likely to default.
 Are they unfortunately separated/divorced after the application?
 Do they pass the responsibility to each other?
 Some reasons I can think of.
 3) High-credit customers are more likely to default.
 A higher credit limit will likely loan a higher amount.
-This makes them not being able to pay.
+I think this high credit makes them not being able to pay.

 References:<br>
 https://scikit-learn.org/stable/modules/generated/sklearn.metrics.classification_report.html <br>